k0sproject/k0s/docs/runtime.md

 With this Helm chart values, NVIDIA GPU operator will deploy both driver and toolkit to the GPU nodes and additionally will configure containerd with NVIDIA specific runtime.

-**Note** Detailed instruction on how to deploy NVIDIA GPU operator on your k0s cluster is available [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html).
+**Note**: Detailed instruction on how to deploy NVIDIA GPU operator on your k0s cluster is available [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html).

 ## Using custom CRI runtimes